siddharthprakash1/TwitterBot_Newsletter/README.md

-# LLaMA3-70B Powered AI Content Curator for GenAI, LangChain, and CrewAI 🚀
+# LLaMA3-70B Powered AI Content Curator for X in GenAI, LangChain, and CrewAI 🚀

 Welcome to the **LLaMA3-70B AI Content Curator** project.
 This advanced system leverages the powerful LLaMA3-70B model through the Groq API to discover, analyze, and share cutting-edge content in Generative AI, LangChain, and CrewAI.
 Stay updated with the latest developments by following our curator bot [@AiBuzzDaily](https://x.com/AiBuzzDaily) on X (formerly Twitter).